Tell Us Once Service: How It Works and How to Register (2026)

 Scotland

-Scotland has its own version of Tell Us Once, which works in a very similar way.
-The registrar will provide you with the reference number when you register the death.
-You can complete it online or by phone.
-The service notifies the same government departments.
+Tell Us Once covers Scotland in the same way as England and Wales.
+The registrar will provide you with the reference number when you register the death, and you can complete it online or by phone.
+Alongside the departments listed above, it also notifies Social Security Scotland and the Scottish Public Pension Agency schemes.
+Bear in mind that a death must be registered within 8 days in Scotland rather than 5.
 For more details on the Scottish process, see our Scotland guide.

 Northern Ireland

 Tell Us Once is not available in Northern Ireland.
 You will need to contact each government department separately.
 This includes notifying the NI Social Security Agency, HMRC, the Passport Office, and the DVA (the Northern Ireland equivalent of DVLA).
+The driving licence goes to DVA, Driver Licensing Division, Castlerock Road, Waterside, Coleraine, BT51 3TB, but anything to do with the vehicle itself still goes to DVLA in Swansea.
 For more details, see our Northern Ireland guide.

 Frequently asked questions